-Graeme Sutherland has been called a young Renaissance man.
+Graeme has been called a young Renaissance man.
 He has brewed beer in London, speaks French without an accent, has a master's degree in Italian studies, and has led bicycling tours through Europe.
 Athletic, intelligent, curious, and confident, Graeme is an example of the new generation of guides at Rick Steves' Europe.
 He leads four different itineraries in both France and Italy.
 He's also Canadian, so he fits somewhere between Americans and Europeans in his world view.

 How did you become a Francophile?